Structure-mapping theory: Systematicity principle

-The systematicity principle helps to explain why, when comparing the atom to the Solar System, we do not try to map the relative temperature of Sun and the Earth onto the nucleus-electron system.
-In short, the temperature has no strong connection to the other object relationships - such as distance, attractive force, relative mass, and relative motion (who revolves around who) - which are mapped.
-What these other relationships share is a strong interdependence - reversing the mass relationship reverses the relative motion relationship, and changing the distance changes the attractive force, and so on.
+The systematicity principle helps to explain why, when comparing the atom to the Solar System, we do not try to map the relative temperature of the Sun and the Earth onto the nucleus-electron system.
+In short, the temperature has no strong connection to the other object relationships – such as distance, attractive force, relative mass, and relative motion (who revolves around whom) – which are mapped.
+What these other relationships share is a strong interdependence – reversing the mass relationship reverses the relative motion relationship, and changing the distance changes the attractive force, and so on.

 Structure mapping theory

 Structure mapping, originally proposed by Dedre Gentner, is a theory in psychology that describes the psychological processes involved in reasoning through and learning from analogies.
 More specifically, this theory aims to describe how familiar knowledge, or knowledge about a base domain, can be used to inform an individual's understanding of a less familiar idea, or a target domain.
 According to this theory, individuals view their knowledge of domains as interconnected structures.
 In other words, a domain is viewed as consisting of objects, their properties, and the relationships that characterize the interactions between them.
 The process of analogy then involves: